Your private glacier tour

 iceland-glacier-hike-with-children.jpg

-Your children’s fitness ability and experience level - if your children have never been on a hike on a mountain before it would be best to contact us for further information and advice.
+• Your children’s experience level - If your children have been hiking on a mountain before they will be more prepared for hiking in the Icelandic wilderness.

 ice-climbing-boots.jpg

-Correct footwear is probably the most important part of equipment that we require our guests to bring with them on a glacier hike.
+Correct footwear is one of the most important equipment items that we require our guests to bring with them on a glacier hike.
 Glacier and Volcano Expeditions does not have a boot rental service therefore it important for you to consider the type of footwear you will bring for the glacier trip.

 Correct footwear directly affects comfort and safety on the glacier.
 If you wear suitable boots that are designed for the style of terrain that you are walking on you will be significantly more stable when walking on the ice.